Hilal123ajk/taxi-booking-site-UK/readme.md

 Google Autocomplete API: Used to provide location suggestions during address input.
 Google Matrix API: Utilized for calculating the distance between pickup and drop-off locations.
 Stripe API: Used to process secure payments.

-### Database Setup

-To set up the database for the Online Taxi Booking Site, please follow these steps:

-Create a new MySQL database name **taxi-booking** in PHPMyAdmin.

-And import database.sql located in the Database folder.

-Start the local PHP development environment (e.g., XAMPP, WAMP)